data-edu/rviews_blog_series/1-post.md

 scientists do.
 Then I need to see what data scientists do for me to imagine myself doing what I’ve read.

-Still, for most folks using R in their jobs, there’s another step.
+Still, for most people using R in their jobs, there’s another step.
 They have to imagine how to apply what they’ve read and seen to the problems they’re solving at work.
-But what if we helped them imagine solving everyday work problems with R, just as ISL teaches about models using words and code and Julia Silge’s videos activates the imagination through videos?
+But what if we used education datasets to help them imagine using R on the job, just as the authors of ISL use words and code to teach about models and Julia Silge uses video to inspire coding?

-We learned from writing *Data Science in Education Using R* that we can combine words, code, and professional context.
-Professional context includes scenarios, language, and data that readers in that profession will recognize.
+We learned from writing [*Data Science in Education Using R (DSIEUR)*](https://datascienceineducation.com) that we can combine words, code, and professional context.
+Professional context includes scenarios, language, and data that readers will recognize in their education jobs.
 We wanted readers to feel motivated and engaged by seeing words and data that reminds them of their everyday work tasks.
 This connection to their professional lives is a hook for readers as they engage R syntax which is, if you’ve never used it, literally a